 (Sponsor of the Food Writing Award)

-The Thermapen gives an accurate temperature reading in just three seconds.
-Stylish andeasy to use and available in a range of stunning colours, it's a must-have for all kitchens; whether you are a professional chef, technical baker, or just want to enjoy meat that is both succulent and cooked safely at home.
+Giving an accurate temperature reading in just three seconds, the Thermapen is stylish, easy to use and available in a range of vibrant colours.
+A must-have for all kitchens; whether you are a professional chef, technical baker, or just want to enjoy meat that is both succulent and cooked safely at home.

-The Thermapen 4 – new for 2016 – includes a patented 360° self-rotating display that can be used in any position, in either hand.
+The Thermapen 4 includes the addition of a patented 360° self-rotating display that can be used in any position, in either hand.
 The unit incorporates an intelligent backlit display sensing light levels, automatically turning the backlight on/off in varying light conditions, perfect for evening catering events, or where light is poor.
 The motion-sensing sleep mode automatically turns the unit on/off when set down or picked up, maximising battery life.
 The Thermapen case is waterproof and includes `Biomaster’ additive that reduces bacterial growth.
 The ergonomic rubber seal meanwhile minimises the risk of the ingress of water, dust or food.”

-You can find out more about Thermapen 4 at www.thermapen.co.uk; on Twitter: @thermapen_; on Facebook: SuperFast Thermapen Thermometer.
+You can find out more about Thermapen 4 at www.thermapen.co.uk; on Twitter: @thermapen_; on Facebook: SuperFast Thermapen Thermometer; on Instagram: Thermapen.